Dye Test Information

 Point of Sale Dye Testing RequirementsFor questions regarding point of sale dye testing requirements, call the Public Works Department at (412) 343-3403.

 - Submission of Evidence of Compliance must be made a minimum of 10 business days prior to the closing date.
 Appropriate fee ($50) must accompany request.

 - Submission of a request for Interim Evidence of Compliance must be made 14 business days prior to the closing date.
-Appropriate fee ($50) plus $200 for escrow) must accompany request.
+Please contact Public Works at 412-343-3403 for information.
 Escrow Agreement Pertaining to Inclement Weather / Escrow Agreement Pertaining to Defects

 - Upon receipt of the completed Evidence of Compliance form and the appropriate fee, the dye test information provided by the plumber is reviewed by the Public Works Department.
 Once approved, the Public Works Department sends a letter of compliance to the Finance Office, who then includes it in a pack with the requested Municipal Claims and Tax Certification Letters.
 Any violations, open permits and dye testing requirements must be resolved before the municipal claims letter and/or tax certification letter will be released.